top of page

 A phobia is an overwhelming and debilitating fear of an object, place, situation, feeling or animal.

 Phobias are more pronounced than fears.
-They develop when a person has an exaggerated or unrealistic sense of danger about a situation or object.
+They develop when someone has an exaggerated or unrealistic sense of danger about a situation or object.

 If a phobia becomes very severe, a person may organize their life around avoiding the thing that's causing them anxiety.
 As well as restricting their day-to-day life, it can also cause a lot of distress.